Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Seattle has played 56 games this season that ended with over 5.5 goals.
+- Seattle has played 56 games this season with over 5.5 goals.

-- The Stars are 20-7 this season when listed as a moneyline favorite.
+- The Stars have won 74.1% of their games when favored on the moneyline this season (20-7).

-- The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.
+- The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).

-- Seattle has won seven of its 12 games when it is the underdog by +140 or longer on the moneyline.
+- Seattle has gone 7-5 when bookmakers have listed them as underdogs of +140 or longer on the moneyline.

 Stars Player Props